gaia-platform/GaiaPlatform/pre-commit.md

   - none of our projects should use TAB characters
 - check for CRLF sequence in files
   - since we are all developing on Ubuntu, none of our files should have the Windows end of line sequence
+- single empty line at end of file
+  - posix compliance
+- no trailing spaces at end of line
+  - hard to see in some editors

 ### C++ Files